thanhdt-vietmap/vietmap-compose/docs/docs/interaction.md

     section](./material3.md) for more information.

 Ornaments are built in UI elements that are displayed on the map, such as a compass or attribution button.
-They're implemented by the underlying MapLibre SDK, so may render differently on different platforms.
+They're implemented by the underlying VietMap SDK, so may render differently on different platforms.
 You can control the visibility and position of these ornaments: